crtclmmnt/crtclmmnt.github.io/faq.md

 <p>I also address this concern at length in <strong><a href="https://thecriticalmoment.org/introducing-the-critical-moment/">the introduction to The Critical Moment.</a></strong></p>
 </details>
 <details><summary><h6>What does a session actually look like?</h6></summary>
+<p>Picture yourself on a boat in a river...</p>
-<p>Depending on the setting, a session will typically start with a brief introduction or check-in, then transition into meditation instruction (assuming the individual/group needs it) which leads to the practice.</p>
+<p>I'm kidding.
+Depending on the setting, a session will typically start with a brief introduction or check-in.
+This is where I talk a little bit about my background, why I teach meditation, or if I'm with an individual/group that I've already been working with, I will take some time at the top to check-in with everyone about how their practice is going.</p>
+<p>Afterwards, we transition into meditation instruction (assuming the individual/group needs it) which starts with your posture (basically the same regardless of whether you're on a cushion or in a chair), then goes to your breath (your breath being the "Object" of the meditation), and then goes onto the basic technique of noticing/labeling your thoughts.</p>
-<p>After the practice has concluded (which will usually take up the bulk of the session), there will be a dharma talk, a discussion, or another quick check-in depending on the wants and needs of the given individual/group.</p>
+<p>The practice usually lasts 20-30 minutes, although this is flexible depending on your needs.
+Mindfulness meditation is not guided meditation, so after the instructions are given, we sit in silence.
+After the practice has concluded (which will usually take up the bulk of the session), there will be a dharma talk, a discussion, or another quick check-in depending on the wants and needs of the given individual/group.</p>
+<p>My practice is primarily secular, although I do have some spiritual feelings towards the natural world.
+Even if you're very skeptical of woo-woo stuff, I think you will feel very comfortable with my teaching style.</p>
 </details>
 <details><summary><h6>Is this therapy?
 What's the difference between meditation instruction and mental health care?</h6></summary>
 <p>Meditation instruction is not therapy, nor is it a substitution for therapy, psychiatric care, or medical treatment.</p>